Space Jam: A New Legacy: Plot

 In 1998, a young LeBron James attends a youth league basketball game.
-His friend Malik gives him a Game Boy, which LeBron plays with until the coach demands that he concentrate on the basketball.
-LeBron misses a potential buzzer beater and is reprimanded for not staying focused.
+His friend Malik gives him a Game Boy, which LeBron plays with until the coach demands that he concentrates on the game.
+LeBron misses a potential buzzer beater and is reprimanded for being unfocused.

-In the present day, LeBron encourages his sons, Darius and Dominic, to pursue basketball careers.
-While his attempts with Darius are successful, Dominic (Dom for short) aspires to become a video game developer.
+In the present day, LeBron encourages his sons, Darius and Dom, to pursue basketball careers.
+While his attempts with Darius are successful, Dom aspires to become a video game developer.
 The Jameses are later invited to Warner Bros.
 Studios to discuss a film deal.
 LeBron rejects the idea while Dom is interested in the studio's software, particularly its AI, Al-G Rhythm.
-Dom and LeBron argue, with the latter revealing resentment towards his father's advice.
-Having become self-aware and desiring more recognition in the world, Al-G lures the duo to the server room and traps them in the studio's "Serververse".
+Dom and LeBron argue, with Dom revealing resentment towards his father's advice.

+Having become self-aware and desiring more recognition in the world, Al-G lures LeBron and Dom to the server room and traps them in the studio's "Serververse".
 Al-G takes Dom prisoner and orders LeBron to form a basketball team to compete against his own, only earning his freedom if he wins, before sending him to Tune World.
-Upon his arrival, LeBron allies himself with its sole inhabitant, Bugs Bunny, who explains that Al-G persuaded the other Looney Tunes to leave their world and explore the Serververse.
-Using Marvin the Martian's spaceship, the duo travel to various worlds to locate and recruit the other Looney Tunes to form the Tune Squad.
+Upon his arrival, LeBron meets Tune World's sole inhabitant, Bugs Bunny, who explains that Al-G persuaded the other Looney Tunes to leave and explore the Serververse.
+Using Marvin the Martian's spaceship, they travel to various worlds to locate and recruit the other Looney Tunes to form the Tune Squad.
 Meanwhile, Al-G manipulates Dom into recreating his basketball-based video game, Dom Ball, inside the Serververse.
-The duo create a highly powerful team which Al-G intends to use against LeBron.
+They create a highly powerful team which Al-G intends to use against LeBron.